oracle-livelabs/oci/oci-vtaps-flow-logs/lab3/lab3.md

 ## Task 1: Create NLB

 We are now ready to deploy the **Network Load Balancer**, NLB, that will be used by the VTAP in the subsequent steps.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and under Load Balancers select **Network load balancer**, then **Create network load balancer**.